Is there a cancer in the Ohio Republican Party?

 A change in policy can go a long way towards putting things right, Gregory commented, in Vietnam for example, soldiers rode into battle in the backs of open jeeps and we lost some 60,000 Americans over a ten year period.
 A change in policy, one that recognised personnel as our most important asset, brought about the use of body armour and armoured motorised transport and we have lost 6,000 not 60,000 Americans in the ten years of the Iraq and Afghan campaigns.

-But regional and local banks still burdened with the weight of malinvestments in real estate held on their books as portfolio loans, are reluctant to get back into the business of lending to small businesses.
+But regional and local banks still burdened with the weight of mal-investments in real estate held on their books as portfolio loans, are reluctant to get back into the business of lending to small businesses.
 Small businesses, those with less than 250 employees, employ one-half of the American workforce.
 And, it is these businesses that rely on the regional and local banks for their working capital.

 A policy change, the stroke of a pen, can take the toxic assets in the regional and local banks out of the realm of short term problems and make them 20 year notes which could achieve par value over that period of time.
 This would free up money for the working capital of small businesses and let them put people back to work.

-The Lt Governor who heads the CSI needs to work with businesses who are about to close their doors because of over-regulation and find out which regulations are involved and deal with them.
-At the same time she ought to interview those whose businesses have recently shut their doors due to the regulatory environment and ease them back into operation.
+The Lt Governor who heads the CSI needs to work with businesses who are about to close their doors because of over-regulation and find out which specific regulations are involved and deal with them.
+At the same time she ought to interview those whose businesses have recently shut their doors due to the regulatory environment and, where feasible, ease them back into operation.
 This is not the kind of initiative that should be in the hands of interns, but will require seasoned professionals if the CSI is to do what it can do, and what the governor promised the electorate it would do, Gregory stated.

-If we want to maximise every tax dollar, our campaigning State Treasurer ought to investigate the advantages of a State Bank in Ohio, where the profits go into the State Treasury, not the federal government.
+If we want to maximize every tax dollar, our campaigning State Treasurer ought to investigate the advantages of a State Bank in Ohio, where the profits go into the State Treasury, not the federal government.
 Where taxpayers’ money works within the State in which it is generated.
 Property taxes, state income taxes, sales taxes and all fees for services go to the State Bank.

 At present our tax revenues from the State go into an account held by a private bank that makes money off of our taxes.